XBlock Children#

 provides the parent XBlock with a list of child XBlock IDs.
 The child XBlock

-can then be loaded with the get_child()
+can then be loaded with the get_child() function.
+Therefore the runtime can

 defer loading child XBlocks until they are actually required.